-World War III News: Russia Upset After 300 US Marines Deployed To Norway
+World War 3 News: Russia Upset After 300 U.S. Marines Deployed To Norway

 “Taking into account multiple statements of Norwegian officials about the absence of threat from Russia to Norway we would like to understand for what purposes is Norway so willing to increase its military potential, in particular through stationing of American forces in Vaernes.”

-When the Norwegian Ministry of Defense was asked about the move to put 300 US Marines in Norway, a spokeswoman denied that the reason for this had anything to do with concerns Norway had over Russia.
+When the Norwegian Ministry of Defense was asked about the move to put 300 U.S. Marines in Norway, a spokeswoman denied that the reason for this had anything to do with concerns Norway had over Russia.
 But in 2014, Norway’s Defence Minister Ine Eriksen Soereide did say, however, that when Russia annexed Crimea it was clear that Russia would use whatever military force was needed in order to achieve its political goals.

 If Norway was concerned then, is it possible that they are still concerned now and are having American and British troops come in because of this?
-Could this also signal that they are worried about a World War III situation?
+Could this also signal that they are worried about a World War 3 situation?

 The Daily Star reports that British defense secretary Michael Fallon has stated that British troops are going to be heading East and that “Britain will be ready for war with Russia.”

-With so much talk about Russia in the news and so many allies teaming up to help each other, could we be witnessing the start of World War III in the news right now?
+With so much talk about Russia in the news and so many allies teaming up to help each other, could we be witnessing the start of World War 3 in the news right now?

 [Featured Image by Chung Sung-Jun/Getty Images]